The Contrarian Playbook: Mastering Contrarian Investing Strategies

 The Risks and Rewards of Contrarian Investing

 While potentially rewarding, contrarian investing is not a strategy to be undertaken lightly.
 It demands a certain fortitude, a readiness to embrace uncertainty, and the capacity to endure potential short-term losses.
-Contrarian investors often oppose the prevailing market sentiment, which can be an unsettling position.
+Contrarian investors often oppose the prevailing market sentiment, which can be unsettling.
 They may face periods where their investments underperform, and they must have the patience and conviction to hold steady during these challenging times.

 However, when executed skillfully, the rewards of contrarian investing can be substantial, as the case of Microsoft illustrates.
 Once perceived as a value stock, Microsoft underwent a metamorphosis in its business model and strategy, driving its transition to a growth stock.
 Investors who recognised this potential early and disregarded the then-prevailing sentiment about the company’s future reaped significant benefits.
 Over the last decade, Microsoft’s price-to-earnings ratio expanded considerably, and its stock price increased tenfold.